 In terms of fundamentals of building a marketing automation strategy, look no further than the “How to Use Marketing Automation in Online Business” course on Udemy.
 Typically a $25 course, this is a great start if you have an eCommerce business (or really do any part of your business online) and you need to build your marketing automation skill set to fit your brand and business strategy.

 This course includes 40 minutes of video divided into 8 lectures—making it perfect for business professionals who only have time for a quick lecture or two on the train in the morning!
-See below for a break down of the course’s lectures:

 If you were to start with these five courses I have no doubt that you would build a fundamental skill set to help you master your own marketing automation.
 What I really like about these courses is that they offer a chance to build general and specialized knowledge.